-When rough consensus has been reached on the Charter, Requirements and general approach, and there is sufficient information to begin writing a standard, the initial Working Draft will be written.
-Charter and Requirements must be formally approved prior to completion of the first Working Draft.
+When rough consensus has been reached on the Charter, Requirements, and there is sufficient information to begin writing a standard, the initial Working Draft will be written.
+Charter and Requirements must reach Formal Approval prior to completion of the first Working Draft.
 A PWG Working Draft facilitates reaching consensus on how to approach the PWG Standard and provides a backdrop for discussion and agreement on details of the specification.
-The initial Working Draft should be reasonably complete and drives a stake in the ground as the basis for further work on the Standard.
+The initial Working Draft, when reasonably complete, provides a foundation for further work on the Standard.